iamHrithikRaj/iamHrithikRaj/README.md

 - 🤓 I’m an Open-Source enthusiast
 - 🎓 Pre-final year student with a major in Information Technology
-- 💬 Let's talk about Software Architecture, Kubernetes, Web Dev, Machine Learning & DevOps.
+- 💬 Let's talk about Software Architecture, Kubernetes, Web Dev, Data Science, Machine Learning & DevOps.
 - 🏆 I'm an avid improver.
 Continuously learning how to make the world better

 <br />